 Other than being bigger and more vicious (Coyotes can kill a deer and other small mammals!), coyotes have other differences when compared to their fox family member.
 For one, coyotes are social animals and often live in extended family groups called packs.
 While foxes are solitary animals and prefer to only live with the female when it's time to mate.
 However, foxes are also known to dwell in more residential areas and urban areas.
 Some people even keep foxes as pets -- They do make for some great pics!

-Can you tell the difference between the two wild animals?
-Tell us in the comments!
+Can you tell the difference between a fox vs coyote?
+Tell us on the Wide Open Pets Facebook page!